Killing of Chandra Levy: Sentencing and appeals

 On February 1, 2011, Guandique's attorneys requested a new trial on the grounds that the verdict had been improperly attained.
 The 17-page filing claimed that the prosecutors had appealed to the emotions of the jury, using "references to facts not in evidence".
 The motion also alleged that one juror, who did not take notes, had breached the judge's instructions not to be "influenced by another juror's notes".
 The prosecution opposed a retrial, arguing that the issue regarding the notes was no more than a technicality that did not have a significant effect on the verdict.

 Guandique faced a minimum penalty of 30 years to a maximum of life imprisonment without the possibility of parole.
 In seeking the maximum possible sentence, the prosecutors stated that Guandique "is unable to control himself and thus, will always remain a danger to women".
 A memo submitted by the prosecution in February 2011 cited Guandique's harassment of female staff in prison, including soliciting a nurse and masturbating in front of guards.
 Assistant U.S. Attorney Fernando Campoamor-Sanchez disclosed that he had traveled to El Salvador with a detective to investigate allegations that Guandique had fled his native country because of suspected attacks against local women dating back to 1999.
 During the sentencing hearing on February 11, Guandique said to Levy's family, "I am sorry for what happened to your daughter", and insisted on his innocence.
 Before Judge Gerald Fisher reminded Susan Levy to address the court instead of the defendant, Levy said to him, "Did you really take her life?
 Look me in my eyes and tell me."
 Fisher denied Guandique's motion for retrial and handed down a sentence of 60 years in prison, stating that Guandique "will be a danger for some time.
 He's a sexual predator."

 Guandique repeated his innocence during his sentencing.
 He has maintained his innocence in the years since the trial.

 On February 25, 2011, public defender James Klein filed an appeal of Guandique's conviction with the District of Columbia Court of Appeals.
-According to the court's annual report, appeals take an average of 588 days to reach resolution.
-In December 2012 and January 2013, a set of secret hearings was made known to the public, but the subject of the meetings was sealed by the judge.
+In December 2012 and January 2013, a set of secret hearings were made known to the public, but the subject of the meetings was sealed by the judge.
 After a third hearing in February, the judge in the case unsealed transcripts from the previous hearings which revealed that Klein was seeking a new trial based on new evidence in the case.
 A fourth hearing was scheduled for April 2013.